falkaer/the-guide/m4_real_time_systems/s5_bindings.md

 accelerate whatever you are doing in a high level language such as Python.
 Other than writing entire libraries, like PyTorch, you could be writing your own custom data loader.

-Another reason for creating bindings could be if you need the functionality of a library that isn't available in the language you are using.
+Another reason for creating [bindings][0] could be if you need the functionality of a library that isn't available in the language you are using.
 Rust still has a relatively young ecosystem.
 It is not uncommon that a library isn't available or isn't as good as one that is in C++.
 In that case you will need to use the [foreign function interface][1] ([Rust FFI][2]) to call into other languages.
 Specifically, it can call to C from which you can call to other languages like C++.
 C generally defines the glue between languages, but there are multiple crates for creating language bindings found on [blessed.rs][6], like [Maturin][3], which uses [PyO3][4] ([docs][5]).

 Enough motivation!
 What should you be aware of when creating bindings for your project, outside of the specifics of using a crate like PyO3?
 First off, if you are creating bindings, what type of information are you exchanging?